muhammadzulfikar/sliopress/content/plugins/polls/readme.txt

 = How To Add A Polls Archive? =
 1. Go to `Admin -> Pages -> Add New`.
 2. Type any title you like in the post's title area.
-3. If you ARE  using nice permalinks,  after typing the title, WordPress will generate the permalink to the page.
+3. If you ARE  using nice permalinks,  after typing the title, SlioPress will generate the permalink to the page.
 You will see an 'Edit' link just beside the permalink.
 4. Click 'Edit' and type in `pollsarchive` in the text field and click 'Save'.
 5. Type `[page_polls]` in the post's content area.
 6. Click 'Publish'.